Airway Obstruction: Causes, Diagnosis, Types, and Treatment

 What Are the Symptoms of Airway Obstruction?

 Airway obstruction symptoms can be varied and are often dependent on the severity and location of the obstruction.
 They can present as difficulty in breathing, shortness of breath, wheezing, coughing, and in severe cases, even loss of consciousness.
+In cases of complete airway obstruction, the person is unable to breathe or speak due to a blockage in their airway, requiring immediate intervention.

 One of the most common symptoms of airway obstruction is difficulty breathing or shortness of breath.
 This happens when the airway is narrowed or blocked, making it hard for air to flow in or out of the lungs.
 The individual may feel as though they can't get enough air, causing discomfort or a feeling of suffocation.